James O. Parson

 Jim is survived by his children, Debra A. (Jeff) O’Donnell of Norwalk, Ohio, and Sherry A. Parsons of Tampa, Florida, and 2 grandchildren, Amy Kovac of Cleveland, Ohio, and Scott O’Donnell of Norwalk, Ohio.

-He was preceded in death by his siblings Richard Parsons, Alice Heydinger, & Alma Baker.
+He was preceded in death by his wife, Barbara (Andrews) Parsons in 1981, and by his siblings, Richard Parsons, Alice Heydinger and Alma Baker.

 Friends may call on Sunday from 2:00 p.m. to 4:00 p.m. in Walker Funeral Home, 98 West Main Street, Norwalk, Ohio.
 Funeral services will be private.
 Interment will be in Woodlawn Cemetery.